Ayako Smethurst (Co-Founder, Board Member, President)

 Originally from Tokyo, Tomoyuki earned his B.A. in 2005 and master’s degree in 2007 from Keio University School of Science and Technology.
 Working at a major Japanese think tank, he specializes in consulting innovative business development for Japanese enterprises, R&D management, and natural disaster risk assessment.
 He joined KAC in 2011 and became the Japan Director as of 2014.
 Since August 2015, he has temporarily relocated to California’s Silicon Valley to serve as a researcher at Stanford University for one year.

 Satoshi Fujimura (IT Manager)

 Satoshi first heard of KAC while volunteering for the WA Project following the Great East Japan Earthquake and Tsunami and joined the team in 2012.
 Originally from Tokyo, he holds a master’s degree in Computer Science from Tokyo Institute of Technology.
 He has extensive experience in software development, usability engineering, and software security working for Sony Corporations and Sony Digital Network Applications, Inc. Since 2015, he has been serving as a Chief, President’s Office and CSO at Mistletoe, Inc. He currently resides in Kanagawa Prefecture, Japan.

-Ikuko Karacsony (Program Officer)
+Ikuko Karacsony (Program Manager)

 Originally from Tokyo, Ikuko moved to the U.S. with her family at the age of ten, which sparked her interest in international relations.
 She earned a B.A. in International Relations in 2006 and a master’s degree in Communications in 2011 from Johns Hopkins University.
 While serving as an Information Officer and Film Program Coordinator at the Japan Information and Culture Center, Embassy of Japan for seven years, she heard about KAC and joined in 2012.
 She currently resides in Pennsylvania.